zengbing15/lumos_doc/docs/tutorials/account.md

   EOF
   ```

-  Then restart the CKB node and start the CKB miner in a different terminal.
+  Then restart the CKB node.

+  Start the CKB miner in a different terminal.

   ```
   $ export TOP=$(pwd)